Close Menu

 What is Sleep Apnea?

-The snoring, choking, and gasping occur during sleep due to the soft tissues and muscles in the mouth obstructing the air passageways, leading to breathing pauses that can last 10 seconds or more.
-This is referred to as obstructive sleep apnea (OSA).
-People with OSA may stop breathing hundreds of times throughout the night, and the lack of oxygen to the brain during these cessations in breathing can lead to many other serious health risks.
+Obstructive sleep apnea (OSA), the most common type of sleep apnea, occurs due to the soft tissues and muscles in the back of the throat relaxing and obstructing the airways, leading to breathing pauses that can last 10 seconds or more.
+People with OSA often stop breathing hundreds of times throughout the night.
+Drops in blood oxygen levels during these breathing cessations can lead to many serious health risks, including depression, sudden cardiac arrest, hypertension, stroke, and even death.

-In addition to intense snoring and gasping for air during sleep, signs of sleep apnea can also include:
+In addition to loud snoring and gasping for air during sleep, people with sleep apnea may experience the following symptoms:

-There are a variety of dangers associated with leaving sleep apnea untreated.
-Some of these risks include:
+There are a variety of risks associated with leaving sleep apnea untreated, including the following:

-The most common form of treatment is the CPAP machine (Continuous Positive Airway Pressure).
-The problem is the CPAP can be uncomfortable, inconvenient, and intrusive, so many patients are non-compliant with this treatment method.
-Another suggested treatment method is surgery, but some sleep apnea patients may not be candidates for surgery.
+The most common form of treatment is a Continuous Positive Airway Pressure (CPAP) machine.
+The problem is that CPAP therapy can be uncomfortable, inconvenient, and intrusive, so many patients find it challenging to comply with this treatment method.
+Another suggested treatment method is surgery, but some patients may not be candidates for surgery.

-The good news is Dr. Coleman and Dr. John can provide an alternative sleep apnea treatment method that can be easier to use, more comfortable, and help you to enjoy a more pleasant sleep experience.
-Our preferred treatment method at our practice is the Blue Dorsal sleep appliance.
-This is one of the most popular choices among dentists for snoring and OSA treatment.
+The good news is our dentists at Coleman Advanced Dentistry can provide you with an alternative treatment method that is easier to use, more comfortable, and helps you to enjoy a more pleasant sleep experience.
+Our preferred treatment method is the Blue Dorsal sleep appliance, one of the most popular choices among dentists for snoring and OSA treatment.

 The Blue Dorsal sleep appliance is a custom-made oral appliance that looks and feels like an orthodontic retainer or mouthguard.
 It is designed to help the jaw to open and close naturally and prevent obstruction of the airways, allowing patients to breathe normally and reduce snoring or breathing pauses during sleep.
-This treatment method is often more comfortable and easier to use than the CPAP, and it is less invasive than surgical treatment.
-The Blue Dorsal sleep appliance should help sleep apnea patients obtain a more peaceful and healthier night’s sleep.
+This treatment method is often more comfortable than a CPAP machine and less invasive than surgical treatment.
+The Blue Dorsal sleep appliance has helped numerous sleep apnea patients obtain more peaceful and rejuvenating sleep.

 A Dentist’s Role in Treating Sleep Apnea

-If you are interested in finding out if you have sleep apnea and would like to receive treatment from our experienced dentists, the first step would be to schedule a consultation.
-Next, Drs.
-Coleman will have a sleep study conducted in the comfort of your own bed.
-If it is determined you have sleep apnea, we will then discuss your treatment options.
+If you want to find out if you have sleep apnea and would like to learn more about our cutting-edge treatment options, the first step is scheduling a consultation.
+We will have a sleep study conducted in the comfort of your home, in your own bed.
+If you are diagnosed with sleep apnea, we will discuss your treatment options.

 Sleep Apnea Online Risk Assessment